Anantdadhich/MixMate/README.md

-# MixMatch
+# MixMate

 **Reduce Food Waste, Create Connections**

-MixMatch is a social cooking platform designed to tackle food waste and isolation in the kitchen.
+MixMate is a social cooking platform designed to tackle food waste and isolation in the kitchen.
 By matching users with similar ingredients and dietary goals, then generating AI-powered recipes for them to cook together, MixMatch turns leftover ingredients into shared, healthy meals—and new friendships.

 ---